 There are endless healthy ways to make pasta salad.
 While pasta salad is a crowd-pleaser, traditional recipes typically weigh in at over 500 calories per serving.
 They also skimp on the good stuff like whole grains, crunchy vegetables, fresh herbs and lean protein.
-Our step-by-step guide includes lots of ideas for great flavor combinations to help you make a healthier pasta salad and our featured pasta salad recipes are all under 315 calories per 1 1/3-cup serving.
+Our step-by-step guide includes lots of ideas for great flavor combinations to help you make a healthier pasta salad.

 Related: Healthy Pasta Salad Recipes